altugbakan/accelerated-cpp-solutions/Section 8/README.md

 transform(b, e, d, f)       partition(b, e, p) accumulate(b, e, t)
 ```
+The implementations can be found in [q02.cpp](./q02.cpp).
+Iterators are specified when naming the templates.
+A sample driver program for `partition` can also be found in [q02.cpp](./q02.cpp).

 ### Q3: As we learned in §4.1.4/58, it can be expensive to return (or pass) a container by value.
 Yet the `median` function we wrote in §8.1.1/140 passes the `vector` by value.
 Could we rewrite the `median` function to operate on iterators instead of passing the `vector`?
 If we did so, what would you expect the performance impact to be?